 - Introduction to Limitations on Municipal Land Use Bylaws

-- Materials Required for Applicability of Required Agricultural Practices
+- Getting a Determination of Applicability of the Required Agricultural Practices

 Section 4413(d) of Title 24 (Municipal and County Government) of Vermont Statutes Annotated (V.S.A.) limits the application of municipal land use regulations on farm operations regulated under the required agricultural practices rules, including the construction of farm structures.
 When asked, the Agency will provide its opinion on whether